 Core Curriculum Policy

-Students who will be receiving their first baccalaureate degree from UTHealth must successfully complete the Texas Core Curriculum requirements.
+Students must successfully complete the Texas Core Curriculum requirements.
 The core curriculum consists of 42 semester credit hours in specified component areas.
 The table below lists core curriculum requirements and courses that may be used to satisfy them.